Zeeker/blog/content/post/how-to-build-your-professional-website/index.md

 For that you'll have to **buy** a domain.
 Lucky for us now allows you to buy domains directly from the command line.

-You'll need to add a credit card to your account for that, if that's an issue you'll need to use a difference service.
+For that to work you'll need to add a credit card to your account.
+If that's an issue you'll probably need to use a difference service.
-[Namecheap](https://www.namecheap.com/) for example accept PayPal.
+[Namecheap](https://www.namecheap.com/) for example accepts PayPal.
 I can recommend them, I used them to buy this domain.

 But let's assume you decided to buy your own domain from now and ensured it's available ([you can check that here](https://zeit.co/domains)).